markmollart/koval/README.md

 ### Known Limitations

 * Your WordPress site must have at least 1 post, or the starter will crash
+* If using ACF flexible content fields, each field must exist somewhere on your site.
+Otherwise create a dummy page containing all flexible content fields

 ## Features